About the Chilterns Tourism Network

 I discovered the Chilterns back in 1999 when my husband David and I launched our first pub in Frithsden near Berkhamsted.
 The Alford Arms was shortly followed by The Royal Oak in Bovingdon Green, just outside Marlow, so my regular commute between our two award-winning pubs, takes in a huge chunk of this lovely area.
 Having previously worked in developing new sites for pubs nationally and heading up food development for a well known brand, it is a joy to spend time in this beautiful part of the world and also why I am so happy to get involved with CTN in the hope of spreading the word far and wide.

-Volunteering opportunities with the Chilterns Tourism Network
+Volunteering opportunities with us